-During the Riot of King's Landing, Sandor came to the aid of Sansa Stark when the girl was nearly dragged from her horse by the angry mob.
-Sandors savage fury and sword fighting driving the away the mob from her in fear.
-Sandor's intervention saved Sansa from rape and possible murder by the mob.
+During the Riot of King's Landing, Sandor comes to the aid of Sansa Stark when the girl is nearly dragged from her horse by the angry mob.
+Sandor's savage fury and sword fighting drives the mob away from her in fear, saving her from rape and possible murder.

-He fought heroically during the Battle of the Blackwater, but eventually deserted after refusing to Tyrion's command to return to the fiery battlefield.
+He fought heroically during the Battle of the Blackwater, but eventually deserted after refusing Tyrion's command to return to the fiery battlefield.
 Before fleeing, he waited for Sansa Stark in her chambers and drunkenly offered to take her with him, but instead settled for a song elicited at knifepoint.
 Sansa believes that he kissed her, and kept the bloodied Kingsguard cloak he left behind.

 A Storm of Swords

 As a vagabond, he was arrested in the Riverlands by the Brotherhood Without Banners, who also had Arya Stark in their custody.
 Taken to the hollow hill, the brotherhood put Sandor on trial for various atrocities committed by Lannister soldiers, but no crime could be attributed to him personally until Arya testified to his killing of Mycah the butcher's boy.
-He chose trial by combat, facing the Brotherhood's leader Beric Dondarrion decreed that Sandor would face him in a trial by combat.
+Since there was not enough evidence for a court trial, the Brotherhood's leader Beric Dondarrion decreed that Sandor would face him in a trial by combat.
 A follower of R'hllor, Beric fought with a magic flaming blade, but Sandor managed to defeat him despite his hangover and fear of fire.